movidius/ncsdk/docs/py_api/EnumerateDevices.md

 None.

 ## Return
-An array of device names each of which can be used to create a new instance of the Device class.
+An array of device names, each of which can be used to create a new instance of the Device class.

 ## Known Issues